tejovanthn/telegram-logseq-interstitial/README.md

 Create a heroku app, and the project URL (HEROKU_WEBHOOK_URL)

+Set the timezone (TIMEZONE) to where you're using the telegram bot.
+This is needed to update the timestamps properly.

 Set the above keys in a .env file in the project root.
 This defaults to the master branch, but you can chnage it with GITLAB_BRANCH key.